June 22, 2011

 "The mere fact that it has remained a police station for so long has flabbergasted me," said retired officer and Chicago police historian Dave McFarlan. - Chicago Tribune 2010

-The New 19th District Building
+The New 19th Police District Building

 in 2010